-The pandemic has led to panic in the airline industry, with countries closing borders, passengers preferring to defer all travel and profits plunging steeply across the airline ecosystem.
-It will take until 2024 for international air travel across the Asia-Pacific to reach pre-virus levels, according to IATA (International Air Transport Association).
+The pandemic had led to panic in the airline industry, with countries closing borders, passengers preferring to defer all travel and profits plunging steeply across the airline ecosystem.
+It would take until 2024 for international air travel across the Asia-Pacific to reach pre-virus levels, according to IATA (International Air Transport Association).

 Given that inertia in the industry, is there any innovation to look forward to?
 Yes.
 One of the region’s leading airlines embarked on a unique, blockchain-based project to revamp its frequent flier system as a pilot before rolling it out to other business units (BUs).

 Blockchain, based on the distributed ledger technology, allows organizations to streamline shared work streams – such as supply chains, logistics, and multi-modal warehouse management – by exchanging and tracking assets and transactions on a shared ledger.
 Blockchain is a transparent and verifiable system.
 As a shared, secure ledger of transactions distributed among a network of computers, blockchain limits waste, reduces the risk of fraud and enables the creation of new revenue streams.

 “We wanted to try out this new tech, initially with our frequent flier program, which has a few hundred thousand customers across multiple tiers,” the airline’s CTO said.
 “Since we were on the Microsoft platform, we wanted to work with a partner with proven expertise on Azure and blockchain technology.
 We went through the trough of vendors and zeroed in on Cloud Kinetics (CK).”

 In enterprise use, blockchain networks are often distributed among a group of partners (called a consortium), giving each partner real-time visibility into every transaction.
 Each partner also can reject incorrect transactions before they’re applied to the ledger, which simplifies auditing and dramatically reduces the risk of fraud.